h3abionet/h3agwas-examples/README.md

 A dataset has been build using 1000 Genomes Project data, selecting  50,000 SNPs found in the H3Africa Custom Chip Array and 500 individuals.
 Description and explanation can be found [here](README_buildataset.md) or bash script [here](builddata_set.bash)

+Information to run locally can be found [here](runlocal/ubuntu/README.md)

 ## 1.1  Data directory :
 * The data set can be found in [data folder](data), subfolder :
  * `data/array_plk/`: contains file for qc in plink format